Manglesh Dabral: Career

-Dabral was considered amongst the foremost contemporary Hindi language poets.
+Dabral was considered among the foremost contemporary Hindi language poets.
 He was credited to having brought in a new sensibility to contemporary Hindi poetry, with the use of low key and precise language.
 Hindi poet Asad Zaidi noted that "he was not a showy poet, but in his understated fashion, he brought magic to Hindi poetry."
 His poetry described his longing for the hills, the idea of home and displacement, representing the places that he came from.
 Some of his works speak to the sensitivity and helplessness of a man trapped in the nowhere land between the city and his home, longing to go back to his home in the hills.
 His journalistic works gave a voice to the marginalised.
 Journalist Mrinal Pande said, "He was one of the most incisive minds in Hindi."

 Personal life and death

 Dabral was married and had a daughter and a son.
 He died from COVID-19 complications at AIIMS New Delhi on 9 December 2020, during the COVID-19 pandemic in India.
 He was 72.
 Dabral was undergoing treatment in a private hospital in Ghaziabad for the few days before being admitted to AIIMS, where his condition deteriorated, suffering a cardiac arrest.